EL1909/PirateWar/README.md

 ## Testing

 I have manually ...
-- Passed the code through a PEP8 linter and confirmed there are no errors.
 - Gave invalid and repeated inputs.
 - Tested in my local terminal, and the code Institute heroku terminal too.
+- Passed the code through a PEP8 linter and there are two errors on lines 39 and 41.

 ## Bugs

-- When i wrote the code, i was getting errors in the PEP8 linter, some for missing sapcing and also too long strings; therefore i used short variables to replace long name.
+- When i wrote the code, i was getting errors in the PEP8 linter, some for missing spacing and also too long strings; therefore i used short variables to replace long name.
+However i could not repair the errors on line 39 and 41; i hope there are not signficant errors.
 - There are no remainig bugs im aware of.